BrianZeng01/CPSC210-Term-Project/README.md

 ## User Stories:
 As a user, I want to be able to...
-- Create a new world *
+- Create a new world * Mark
+- Fight a monster * Mark
 - Delete a world *
 - View my character's stats *
 - View my world's progress *
 - Change the difficulty for my world
-- Increase my character's stats/level up *
+- Increase my character's stats/level up * Mark
 - View what different stats do
-- Add an item to my inventory *
+- Add an item to my inventory * Mark